rockfireredmoon/icetone/README.md

 * TonegodGUI's 'Docking and Borders' (and the new Layout interface) layout system has been completely removed and replaced entirely with LayoutManager implementations.
 Lots of ready made layouts are provided.
 * Icetone contains a more refined control suite with additional controls, bug fixes and features.
 * TonegodGUI had a two ways of rendering text, Icetone has a pluggable system that provides 4 different methods depending on yours, including TTF support provided by JMETTF.

+## Concepts And Terminology

+A brief overview of the terminology used in this document and Icetone itself.

+  * **ToolKit** A singleton that provides services such as OS integration, stylesheet and theme loading and more.
+  * **Container** Generally, a container of child **Element** objects.
+A container may or may not take up a node in the 3D scene.
+A container has a **Layout Manager** that is responsible for laying out it's children within its allocated space.
+It has a minimum, maximum and preferred size that may either be set or calculated by the layout manager.
+All containers implements `ElementContainer`.
+  * **Screen** The top level **Container**.
+Generally you only need only of these, which must be initialized at the start of your application.
+If you take this approach, you do not need to pass the `Screen` instance to every child element you construct.
+If you create multiple `Screen` instances, you will need to pass the reference to it to each control.
+  * **Element** The base of all discrete controls.
+If you were to create a new control, you would probably want to extend either this, or preferably `StyledElement` which adds CSS capabilities.
+An element is also a **Container**, but they are not obliged to actually support child elements in a meaningful way.
+  * **Control** A specialized **Element** that provides some kind of UI widget, e.g. a `PushButton`, `CheckBox` and so on. *This is different to the JME3 meaning of Control, and may be changed in the future to avoid confusion*.
+  * **Stylesheet** A CSS file describing the appearance of a `StyledElement`.
+  * **Theme** A collection of CSS files, images and meta-data providing an either entire theme for the toolkit, or a pseudo-theme for a specific controls.
+  * **Layout Manager** Provides layout and preferred size calculations for a **Container**.
+Several different layout managers are provided, including `BorderLayout`, `FillLayout`, `GridLayout`, `FixedLayout` and the very powerful `MigLayout`.
+You may create your own by implementing `Layout`.

 ## CSS Support and Themes